-In April 2017, we revised our customer oriented philosophy and initiative policies passed down since the founding of Suntory to draw up and release Voluntary Declaration of Consumer orientation.
+In April 2017, we revised our Consumer-Oriented approach and initiative policies passed down since the founding of Suntory to draw up and release Voluntary Declaration of Consumer Orientation.
 The specific activities that we have undertaken based on the declaration are reported to society in the Voluntary Declaration of Consumer Orientation Activity Report.
-We were awarded the Commissioner award in January 2020 for the 2019 Award for good practices of consumer-oriented management hosted by the Consumer Affairs Agency.
+We were awarded the Commissioner award in January 2020 for the 2019 Award for good practices of Consumer-Oriented management hosted by the Consumer Affairs Agency.